rrmartins/elixir-school/lessons/advanced/gen-stage-1.md

 Note that some numbers are showing twice now, this is why.

-## Setting Up Postgres to Extend Our Model
+## Setting Up Postgres to Extend Our Producer
 To go further we'll need to bring in a database to store our progress and status.
 This is quite simple using [Ecto](LINKTOLESSON).
 To get started let's add it and the Postgresql adapter to `mix.exs`: